turingcs2005/learn-latex-nunjucks/projects/Example2/notes.md

 #### Blocks

-Blocks can be used for inheriting common chunks of test like blocks in PUG/JADE, but I haven't found this particularly relevant for PDF generation.
-However, blocks can also be used to perform various functions.
+Blocks can be used for inheriting common chunks of text, similar to blocks in PUG.
+I haven't found this particularly relevant for PDF generation, but blocks can also be used to perform various functions.
 Nunjucks comes with a number of existing block functions, and you can create your own (which are called *macros*). https://mozilla.github.io/nunjucks/templating.html#tags

 Some blocks apply to all of the content between a starting block and an ending block.
-A *for* block uses the following syntax: (note that < > is used for demonstration purposes and should not appear in the code)
+A `for` block uses the following syntax:

 ```
 [## for *item* in *items* ##]
 < Instructions for each item >
 [## endfor ##]
 ```
+*note that < > is used for demonstration purposes and should not appear in the code*

 Other blocks can be contained in a single statement and do not need an ending block:
 ```